eventql/eventql/doc/internals/architecture.md

 ## Partition Assignment

 Every partition is assigned to a list of N servers.
 Each server in this list may handle read and write requests to this partition.
+Every table starts out with a single partition that is then further subdivded (splitted) to create more partitions.

+Each partition stores two server lists:

+    servers: the currently live servers that handle this partition
+    joining_servers: the list of servers that are joining the server list

 ##### Initial Partition Assignment

+To create a new table, the TableConfig is created atomically in the coordination service.
+The initial TableConfig must at least contain a single partition (covering the whole key range) and a list of servers for this partition.

 ##### Partition Split